azrihizami/Bach.-Thesis---Angelina/readme.md

           - Password: emdlabUMPSA2025%

 The files provided should be placed in your PC (anywhere of your preference).
 The files and folders are:
-1. The proposal "Proposal PMSM Thermal Model - Masters" - Read to understand the context of the project
+1. The proposal "Proposal PMSM Thermal Model - Masters" - Read to understand the context of the project.
+Link: https://github.com/azrihizami/Bach.-Thesis---Angelina/blob/main/Proposal%20PMSM%20Thermal%20Model%20-%20Masters%20.pdf
 2. "PMSM_1.FEH" file.
 It is the geometry of your motor in FEMM for thermal analysis

 Steps: (Watch video recordings: -)